 Dead End Job Looks Like a 2D Luigi's Mansion

 Dead End Job: A twin-stick ghoul-buster with style

 About Ant Workshop

 Ants - tiny, strong, focussed, good at working with others to achieve their goals and often with a nasty bite.
-Some of these characteristics (not so much the bitey ones) are also shared by Ant Workshop, a small independant game developer and game design consultancy based in Edinburgh, Scotland.
+Some of these characteristics (not so much the bitey ones) are also shared by Ant Workshop, a small independent game developer based in Edinburgh, Scotland.

 More information on Ant Workshop, our logo & relevant media are available here.

 About Headup Games

 Headup is a hybrid games publishing and development company providing players worldwide with the best content in the independent gaming sector.
 Established in 2009, it is active on all major platforms such as consoles, mobile devices and PC, and was awarded as "Best Publisher" at the German Developers Awards in 2012, 2013 and 2017.
 With over 80 million customers served on mobile and further several million players on the PC and consoles, Headup is always looking to raise awareness and commercial success for developers thinking outside the box.